 SpeedCurve synthetic monitoring and real user monitoring (RUM) let you track dozens of performance metrics, including any custom metrics you choose to create.
 Here are definitions for the most common metrics our users care about, particularly those that correlate to measuring the user experience.
+We've also included information about major browser family support (Chrome, Firefox, Safari) as well as support for SPA navigations.

 The percentage of page views where the user leaves the page before it finishes loading (i.e., before the onload event).
 Abandonment rate is often an indicator that the user thinks the page is too slow and left in frustration.